 Schizophrenia is a lifelong condition, but effective

-Each person’s experience will be different, and a doctor will tailor the treatment to suit the individual.
+Each person’s experience will differ, and a doctor will tailor the treatment to suit the individual.

 Some potential treatment options include:

 - Antipsychotic drugs.
-These can be for daily use or for less frequent use if the person opts for injectable medications, which can last up to 3 months between injections (depending on the medication).
+People can take these daily or less frequently if they opt for injectable medications, which can last up to 3 months, depending on the medication.

 - Counseling.
-This can help a person develop coping skills and pursue their life goals.
+Mental health counseling can help people develop coping skills and pursue their life goals.